Work, Volunteer and Study in Australia - FAQ

 How long is a Working Holiday Maker visa valid?

 Once you are granted a Working Holiday Maker visa, you will have 12 months to arrive in Australia.
 You are allowed to stay for a maximum of 12 months from the date that you first enter the country.
+With the completion of specified work, you may be eligible to extend your stay in Australia with a second (or even a third) Working Holiday Maker visa.
+See below for more information on the requirements for second and third-year visas.

 Can I leave Australia again once I’ve entered on a Working Holiday Maker visa?